harrisoncramer/gitlab.nvim/README.md

   discussion_tree = { -- The discussion tree that holds all comments
-    auto_open = true, -- Automatically open when the reviewer is opened switch_view = "T", -- Toggles between the notes and discussions views blacklist = {}, -- List of usernames to remove from tree (bots, CI, etc) jump_to_file = "o", -- Jump to comment location in file jump_to_reviewer = "m", -- Jump to the location in the reviewer window
+    auto_open = true, -- Automatically open when the reviewer is opened switch_view = "T", -- Toggles between the notes and discussions views default_view = "discussions" -- Show "discussions" or "notes" by default blacklist = {}, -- List of usernames to remove from tree (bots, CI, etc) jump_to_file = "o", -- Jump to comment location in file jump_to_reviewer = "m", -- Jump to the location in the reviewer window